 • 1st Place National Winner, Veterans of Foreign Wars "Voice of Democracy" $16,000 Broadcast Scriptwriting Competition

-• Guest speaker, Portland City Club, Arts and Culture Committee
+• Lecturer, Portland City Club, Arts and Culture Committee, Portland, Oregon

 • Moderator, panel discussion on digitally produced art, Beaverton Arts Commission, Beaverton, Oregon